golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

     yagnaOptions: { apiKey: 'try_golem' }});
 ```

-If you had created your custom Golem image and published it to the repository, you can simply replace the hash (`529 [...]
+If you had created your custom Golem image and pushed it to the registry, you can simply replace the hash (`529 [...]
 1106d4`) in the script with the hash generated for your image by gvmkit-build tool or with your own defined tag.

 ```js
 package: "529f7fdaf1cf46ce3126eb6bbcd3b213c314fe8fe884914f5d1106d4",